 In the artistic education area, the Ministry of Culture cooperates with the Ministry of Justice and with the RA Police.
 Particularly, the Special Creative Centre of Juvenile Offenders, a state non-profit organisation under the jurisdiction of the Ministry, organises arts and craft education in reformatories (the Justice Ministry jurisdiction).
 Similar education is organised outside the reformatories, in cooperation with the RA Police.
 There is also the Children's Special Creative Centre, a state non-profit organisation operating under the jurisdiction of the Ministry of Culture, which organises arts education for the socially insecure and disabled children in special boarding schools and facilities (the jurisdiction of the Ministries of Labour and Social Affairs and Education and Science).

 The Ministry of Culture also cooperates: in the information technology field – with the Ministry on Transport and Communication; in the area of the protection of children's rights and the improvement of women's rights and their role in society – with the Ministry of Labour and Social Affairs; in the area of craft development issues – with the Ministry of Trade and Economic Development; and in the area of preservation of historical-cultural monuments, the Ministry of Culture also cooperates with the Ministry of Urban Development.

 The Ministry of Culture cooperates with the Ministry of Foreign Relations when carrying out any interstate activity.
-The invitations for Armenian artists to participate in any international cultural activities are received through the Ministry of Foreign Relations.
-When organising any international interstate activity in Armenia, foreign guests are also invited through the Ministry of Foreign Relations.
+The formal process of processing invitations for Armenian artists and producing invitations for foreign guests is handled by the Ministry of Foreign Relations.

 For the purpose of implementation of specific programmes, interagency committees are set up with the involvement of representatives of different ministries or local self-government bodies.